BeatrizVaroneli/BeatrizVaroneli/README.md

-- 👋 Hi, I’m @BeatrizVaroneli
+- 👋 Hi, I’m @BeatrizVaroneliq
-- 👀 I’m Developing girl
 - 🌱 I’m currently learning developing WEB, Fullstalk
 <!---
 BeatrizVaroneli/BeatrizVaroneli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.